eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    where `host` and `port` are the common endpoint of your Zowe API ML services, and `basePath` is the specific endpoint where your Endevor Web Services are deployed under the Zowe API ML.

-6. Save your team configuration file.
+5. Save your team configuration file.

+For more information about Zowe API Mediation Layer, see [Integrating with API Mediation Layer](https://docs.zowe.org/stable/user-guide/cli-using-integrating-apiml/) on Zowe Docs.

-You successfully established a connection to the API ML services from your Endevor connection.
+You successfully customized the API ML connection properties for your Endevor connection.

 ## Team Configuration File